suranimalee/Linear-Algebra-over-Finitely-Generated-Fields-and-Rings/README.md

 The file ModularDeterminant.jl provides a determinant computation algorithm using modular techniques.
 It contains the implementations done for the paper "Fast and Practical Algorithm for Computing the Determinant of a Matrix over Number Fields" for ISSAC 2023 conference.

-ModularDeterminant Algorithm (function named as "DetFinal" in the file) computes the determinant of a matrix A, by solving Ax=b for a given arbitrary RHS matrix b
+ModularDeterminant Algorithm (function named as "DetFinal" in the file) computes the determinant of a matrix $A$, by solving Ax=b for a given arbitrary RHS matrix b

 using Hecke